cartond/tsgo-reproduce-large-monorepo/README.md

 # TypeScript-Go LSP Resolution Issue Reproduction

-This repository demonstrates a TypeScript path resolution issue when using paths get watched like modules.
+This repository demonstrates a TypeScript path resolution issue when using paths get watched like modules, when using the latest and greatest [ts-go](https://github.com/microsoft/typescript-go).

 ```typescript
 import icon_1 from '../files/img/icon_1.png';